pg-sharding/spqr/docs/Syntax.md

 To make all things work, the router needs to know the following:

-- What tables are you query
+- What tables do you query
 - Which columns in each table should the router look
 - The type of these columns
 - Mapping from [range of values] to [shard number]